mayank19o7/dotfiles/hypr/README-MULTI-GPU.md

-Perfect — here’s a **refactored and polished version** of your `MULTI-GPU.md`, reorganized for clarity and smooth flow.
-I’ve merged redundant sections, reordered steps logically (prepare → verify → apply → cleanup), and tightened the explanations without losing detail.

----

 # 🎮 Hyprland Multi-GPU Configuration

 This guide documents the setup for running **Hyprland with both NVIDIA and Intel GPUs** (Optimus / hybrid graphics).